 This is an open source project, so the amount of time we have available to help resolve your issue is often limited as all help is provided on a volunteer basis.
 If you want to get priority help, need to get up to speed quickly, require some training or mentoring, or need full 24 x 7 production support you should contact a commercial company specializing in ActiveMQ support such as...

 - Ameliant is a specialist consultancy based in London, UK that focuses on open source integration and messaging using the Apache integration stack (ActiveMQ, Camel, ServiceMix and CXF).
-Ameliant works with development teams to deliver architectures that meets the performance and availability requirements of their messaging use cases.
-Ameliant also delivers consulting targeted towards operations teams to get them up to speed on managing ActiveMQ deployments, with a particular focus on security, high availability, and monitoring.
+The company delivers consulting targeted towards development teams to address their messaging use cases; getting operations teams up to speed on managing ActiveMQ deployments, with a particular focus on security, high availability, and monitoring; and migrations between versions of ActiveMQ, as well as from other JMS providers.
+Ameliant does not provide production support for ActiveMQ.

 - OpenLogic provides support